digital-land/digital-land-frontend/README.md

 - import the `.js` modules into `digital_land_frontend/src/javascripts/dligital-land-frontend.js`
 - check files pass linting

+### The component life-cycle

+When building the frontend for digital-land apps, we follow a modular "BEM"-like structure based on the [GOVUK Design System](https://design-system.service.gov.uk/).
+We have some principles for using, designing and building components:

+1. Default to using [GOVUK Components](https://design-system.service.gov.uk/components/) first which have the benefit of being used and research in many services and the overight of a working group who assess them against the service standard.

+2. If a new component or design pattern is deemed neccessary it should first be prototyped and tested within the context of the specific service the need arose.
+This is when it would be given an 'app-' namespace (see [CSS](#css))

+3. If the same user need arises in a different digital-land service then the work should be done to 'promote' the component to digital-land-frontend, this means the same design solution can be kept in sync across both apps, each benefitting from the iterations and research done across both services.

 ## CSS

 When writing Sass/CSS you should follow the established class naming convention: